Pathoschild/smapi-mod-dump/source/~KabigonFirst/README.md

 ----

 # No longer maintained.
-Works for SDV upto 1.3
+Works for SDV upto 1.3.
+See below for alternatives
 # My Mods for Stardew Valley
 * **Mining Assist Mod**
   _A mod that is useful for mining.
 You can setup shortcut key bindings to use tools/weapons/item or craft items quickly._
-  Will create new project for SDV 1.5 and SMAPI 5
+  See https://github.com/KabigonFirst/MineAssist for SDV 1.5 and SMAPI 3.x
 * **Campfire Cooking Mod**
   _Happy cooking with Campfire._
   Use Limited Campfire Cooking instead.
 See https://stardewvalleywiki.com/Modding:Mod_compatibility